dlwicksell/axiom/README.md

 * *html.vim* - Local settings for html files
 * *datetime.vim* - Script to imprint a datetime stamp in MUMPS routines
 * *globaldump.vim* - Script to call KBAWDUMP from within Vim
+* *mcompile.vim* - Script to compile MUMPS routines, and display any errors
 * *mstatus.vim* - Script to create a nice statusline for MUMPS routines
 * *mtags.vim* - Script to call the tag file built by mktags
 * *settings.vim* - Script to set up various settings for Axiom